-January 16th has been a day set aside to remember and honor the late Dr. Martin Luther King Jr.’s person, his legacy, and his work.
+One day in January has been set aside to remember and honor the late Dr. Martin Luther King Jr.’s person, his legacy, and his work.
+Let’s make that day count.

 The King Center Organization houses an archival collection of Dr. King’s life and moments of resilience.
 His work is an inspiration for all who want to make a difference.
 Which is why it’s critical to honor the work he has done as well as the work of other civil rights upholders, like Congressperson John Lewis — a civil rights icon and leader — against those who are, should we say, “misinformed,” to be the respectful side here.